 A student may file an appeal regarding (a) the student's placement on an involuntary leave, or (b) the denial of the student's request to return from any leave, whether voluntary or involuntary.
 The student must submit the appeal in writing within ten (10) business days of receiving the decision being appealed.
 If an Associate/Assistant Dean or their designee issued the decision, the student may direct an appeal to the Academic Dean of the student's college.
-If the Dean of Students or their designee issued the decision, the student may direct an appeal to the Vice President for Student Life (VPSL).
+If the Dean of Students or their designee issued the decision, the student may direct an appeal to the decision, the student may direct an appeal to the Vice President for Student Life (VPSL).
 The student may not remain on campus during the appeal period.